DefangLabs/defang-docs/docs/faq.md

 ### Will deploying a new version of my app cause downtime?

 - If you have deployed your application with the `--mode=production` flag, Defang will use the _production_ deployment mode.
 This mode will provision your app with multiple replicas and will perform a rolling update to ensure zero downtime.
-If you use another deployment mode, you may experience downtime during the deployment, as defang will not provision multiple replicas to save cost.
+If you use another deployment mode, you may experience downtime during the deployment, as Defang will not provision multiple replicas to save cost.

 ### Can I deploy multiple services at once?